Its-Yayo/Ramskit/README.md

 # Ramskit
 Ramskit is a single kit tool to encrypt and decrypt data written in Python.
 Ramskit will automate which file from a complete path the user wants to encrypt/decrypt.
-For more info and downloads, see [wiki](https://its-yayo.github.io/ramskit)
+For more info and downloads, see [wiki](https://its-yayo.github.io/ramskit) (Updated to Jan 2024)

 ## Usages